DataDog/hiring-engineers/answers.md

 * Since your database integration is reporting now, clone your database integration dashboard and add additional database metrics to it as well as your `test.support.random` metric from the custom Agent check.

->Answer: Go to Dashboard-Dashboard List, select Postgres, then click on Clone Dashboard on the top right corner.
+>Answer: Go to _Dashboard-Dashboard List_, select _Postgres_, then click on _Clone Dashboard_ on the top right corner.
 <img src="https://github.com/jinmei612/datadog_screenshots/blob/master/upload/clone%20dashboard.png" />

-Click on add new graph and type test.support.random  in the Get then click Save.
+Click on add new graph and type _test.support.random_ in the Get then click Save.
 <img src="https://github.com/jinmei612/datadog_screenshots/blob/master/upload/new%20graph%20test_%20support_random.png" />

 reference: https://docs.datadoghq.com/guides/templating/